shopware/docs/resources/references/security.md

 This reference presents a comprehensive compilation of all security measures implemented in Shopware 6, along with instructions on how to configure them.

+## ACL in the Administration

+The Access Control List (ACL) in Shopware ensures that by default, data can only be created, read, updated, or deleted ( CRUD), once the user has specific privileges for a module.
+[ACL in the Administration](../concepts/framework/architecture/administration-concept.md#acl-in-the-administration)

 ## API aware fields

 The `ApiAware` flag allows you to control what fields of your entity are exposed to the Store API.
 For more information, refer to [Flags Reference](core-reference/dal-reference/flags-reference.md).

+## Captchas

+Captchas helps verify the user's humanity and prevents automated bots or scripts from gaining access.
+For more information, refer to [Captchas](https://docs.shopware.com/en/shopware-en/settings/basic-information#captcha)

+## CORS

+TBD

+## File access

+Shopware 6 stores and processes a wide variety of files.
+This goes from product images or videos to generated documents such as invoices or delivery notes.
+This data should be stored securely, and backups should be generated regularly.
+For more information, refer to [File system](/docs/guides/hosting/infrastructure/filesystem)

+## GDPR compliance

+GDPR (General Data Protection Regulation) is a comprehensive European Union (EU) regulation that enhances individuals' privacy rights by imposing strict rules on how organizations collect, process, and protect personal data.
+For more information, refer to [GDPR](https://docs.shopware.com/en/shopware-6-en/tutorials-and-faq/gdpr) guide.

 ## HTML sanitizer